calacademy-research/minibar/README.md

 you can install using **pip install edlib** and, if you are interested, its source can be found at https://github.com/Martinsos/edlib.
 With the requirements of a typical Python installation, the minibar.py source and the edlib module installed, minibar should run on MacOS, Linux and Windows.

 ### Examples
-This simply adds the Sample ID and hit quality info to the comment field of each record and saves the results in another Fasta file.
+Following example adds the Sample ID and hit quality info to the comment field of each record and saves the results in another Fasta file we;ve named PeperomiaTestSet_SampleIDs.fa.
 Also shown are the headers for the first two Fasta records with the added information in **bold** which you'll need to scroll to the end of the lines to see.
 <pre>
 $ minibar.py IndexCombinationPeperomonia.txt PeperomiaTestSet.fasta >PeperomiaTestSet_SampleIDs.fa
 IndexCombinationPeperomonia.txt PeperomiaTestSet.fasta Index edit dist 4, Primer edit dist 11, Search Len 80, Search Method 3, Output Type S